geogeeks-au/geogeeks-au.github.io/2023/0826_osm-cottesloe.md

 Everyone welcome, no OSM experience necessary!

 Check out the Easy Mobile Editor apps and other options for OSM editing [listed here](https://wiki.openstreetmap.org/wiki/Perth/Social_Mapping_Sunday#Getting_Started).
+We can fill you in on the details!

 Coordination on the day will be done via [the Geogeeks Slack](https://join.slack.com/t/geogeeks/shared_invite/zt-13fnotoqb-YkyMTmvwZEB_nDUis_30hw).